13 BEST Tours in Queenstown

 9. Mount Cook National Park

-There are a couple of options available for one day tours to Mount Cook.
+There are a couple of options available for day tours to Mount Cook from Queenstown.
 However, my top pick is this tour.
-It’s only $200 NZD and visits Lake Pukaki, Tasman Glacier (picture above) and Lindis Pass – all great highlights!
+It’s only $200 NZD and visits Lake Pukaki, Tasman Glacier (picture above), and Lindis Pass – all great highlights!

 In all honesty, spending a day in Mount Cook isn’t enough so please only use this option if you simply don’t have the time or transport!

 Queenstown Adventure Tours

 Queenstown is the adventure capital of New Zealand, so it is no wonder that many of the best Queenstown tours cater specifically to thrill-seekers!
 These adventure tours in Queenstown are guaranteed to get your heart racing but also be loads of fun at the same time!

 First and foremost is my favorite adventure tour in Queenstown, canyoning!
 If you want a thrill, but also a proper tour that lasts a few hours then canyoning is perfect.
 It is also one of the best value adventure tours in Queenstown!

 Canyoning involves abseiling, zip-lining, cliff jumping and rocking climbing all in one tour!
 It can sound pretty crazy but with the right guides, canyoning is actually really safe.
 So if you’re looking for an exciting adventure activity canyoning is one of the best choices in town!